audreybirl/angularworkshop2/README.md

-# Project Test 2
-AngularJs -> Workshop Part II
+# AngularJs: Up & Running Workshop - Part II

-## Project Test 2 - AngularJS boiler plate
+## AngularJS boiler plate

 This project includes the use of following  <br>
 	 * Node <br>